apache/cordova-docs/docs/en/edge/stylesheet.md

 * Use present tense.
 "This happens," not "this will happen."
 (Future tense sounds like a tenuous prediction.)

 * Passive voice is to be avoided.
+E.g., "the pause event fires when..."  rather than "the pause event is fired when..."

 * Prefer action verbs over weak verbs like "is".